Demysdcl/qrcode_reader/README.md

-# QRCode Reader plugin for Flutter
+# QRCode Reader and URL Launcher plugins for Flutter

 A Flutter plugin for reading QR Codes with the camera.